 - Human translation: This is a professional translation that is done by a real human.
 Services like Weglot, WMPL, and others offer professional translation services.

 - Self-translation: Some plugins require to translate content yourself or find someone who can do it for you.
 You load your translated content into your site and visitors can switch between different languages you’ve provided.
 This feature is incredibly time-consuming but allows you to control the quality of your translated content.

 Some translation plug-ins provide one or more of the translation types above.
 For instance, when using a machine translation type plugin, you can edit and correct any errors via self-translation.

 What to Consider When Choosing a Translation Plugin

 When it comes to choosing a translation plugin for your WordPress site, there are a few things to be considered.
 Like,

-- Price: How much you are interested to pay.
-Do you need a free solution or willing to pay a monthly subscription for better quality localization?
+- Price: How much you are interested in paying.
+Do you need a free solution or willing to pay a monthly subscription for better-quality localization?

 - Type of translations you need: You need to decide which type of translation you need, detailed or just understandable.

 - How important is clarity: For sales and other focused sites, professional translation services are a must.
 But for non-important pages, machine translation is well enough.